MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -DeviceEncryptionEnabled
-!!!
-Exchange Server 2010

-The DeviceEncryptionEnabled parameter, when set to $true, requires that the storage card of the device be encrypted.
-The default value is $false.

-We recommend that you do not use this setting but instead use the RequireStorageCardEncryption parameter.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The DeviceEncryptionEnabled parameter, when set to $true, enables device encryption on the mobile phone.
 The default value is $false.
 Currently, only the storage card can be encrypted on devices running Windows Mobile 6.0 or later.
 We recommend that you don't use this setting and use the RequireStorageCardEncryption parameter instead.

 ```yaml
 Type: $true | $false